26 Sep

 New Listings

-There were 4.2 months of inventory nationally at the end of January 2025, up from readings in the high threes in October, November, and December.
-The long-term average is five months of inventory.
-Based on one standard deviation above and below that long-term average, a seller’s market would be below 3.6 months and a buyer’s market above 6.5 months.
+There were 4.4 months of inventory on a national basis at the end of August 2025, the lowest level since January.
+The long-term average for this measure of market balance is five months of inventory.
+Based on one standard deviation above and below that long-term average, a seller’s market would be below 3.6 months, and a buyer’s market would be above 6.4 months.

 Home Prices